-I came to Nottingham from Warwick in 2002.
-I have been Head of the Department of Philosophy, and Director of Teaching for the School of Humanities.
+I came to Nottingham from the University of Warwick in 2002.
+I have been Head of the Department of Philosophy and Director of Teaching for the School of Humanities.
 I am currently the Director of the British Society for Ethical Theory, and Director of Teaching for the Department of Philosophy.

-My research interests are in utilitarian approaches to normative ethics and political philosophy.
+My research interests are in normative ethics and political philosophy.

 My teaching interests are in moral and political philosophy.
 I am especially interested in normative ethics (general views about right and wrong), theories of welfare or wellbeing, theories of… read more

 I have recently finished a book defending a novel form of utilitarianism.
 It is intended to present a rich and rounded version of utilitarianism, incorporating novel views about well-being, reasons,… read more

 WOODARD, C., 2017.
 Three Conceptions of Group-Based Reasons Journal of Social Ontology.
 Online first,